Understanding how schedules are defined using Later.

 that correspond to the various time periods.

-is the hour time period and m
+In this case h is the hour time period and m

 is the minute time period.
 The values to consider valid are always